Codeception/Codeception/docs/03-ModulesAndHelpers.md

 ?>
 ```

-By the end of a test all your changes will be rolled back to the original config values.
+At the end of a test, all your changes will be rolled back to the original config values.

 ### Additional options